 As new creations, we are called to mirror eternity in this life.
 One foundational way to preview eternity is to intentionally seek justice and equality for people of every nation, tribe, and tongue.
 If there are no walls in eternity, there should be no walls right now.

-So, I shouldn’t huddle up with people like me, waiting on God to sort it out later.
+Second and relatedly, we should put this into action by not huddling up with people like us, waiting on God to sort it out later.
 That would be easy.
-Instead, I should fight tooth-and-nail against the temptation to be comfortable and monolithic.
-The cross of Christ demands that I press on to the point of shed blood to love my brothers and sisters of all races and ethnicities.
+Instead, we should fight tooth-and-nail against the temptation to be comfortable and monolithic.
+The cross of Christ demands that we press on to the point of shed blood to love our brothers and sisters of all races and ethnicities.
+Our churches should be as diverse or even more diverse than our neighborhoods (imagine Sunday morning at your church being the most diverse gathering in your neighborhood each week!).
+Our dinner tables should likewise have regular seats filled with those who don’t look like us.
 As Russell Moore so aptly puts it, in the fight for racial reconciliation, “We’re not getting anywhere if we gather in church with people we’d gather with if Jesus were still dead.”
 The death and resurrection of Jesus mean that sin and death are dead—taking hatred and division to hell with them.

 Racism is hell on earth.
 But we as Christians are called to pray for God’s will to be done on earth as it is in heaven.
 You may feel like only one friendship or one conversation is a waste, but it isn’t.
 Nothing you do in this life is inconsequential.
 God works through even the smallest steps, however awkward and heavy they may seem.
 As Dr. King said, “Injustice anywhere is a threat to justice everywhere.”
 Make your anywhere count.